New for 2026

 Open to all riders and horses.
 This is the most competitive division with no restrictions on earnings or experience.

-For amateur riders who do not train horses for pay.
-Riders must meet eligibility requirements.
+Formerly called Non-Pro.
+For eligible amateur riders who do not train horses for pay.

 Novice EXPANDED 2026